qrzn23/min/wip/magick/content.md

 Yet since the Master is pledged to serve, he may take up that service on these simple lines.
 Since all thoughts are veils of this Light, he may advise the destruction of all thoughts, and to that end teach those practices which are clearly conductive to such destruction.

-These practices have now fortunately been set down in clear language by order of the A.'.A.'..
+These practices have now fortunately been set down in clear language by order of the A∴A∴.

 In these instructions the relativity and limitation of each practice is clearly taught, and all dogmatic interpretations are carefully avoided.
 Each practice is in itself a demon which must be destroyed; but to be destroyed it must first be evoked.

 Shame upon that Master who shirks any one of these practices, however distasteful or useless it may be to him!
 For in the detailed knowledge of it, which experience alone can give him, may lie his opportunity for crucial assistance to a pupil.
 However dull the drudgery, it should be undergone.
 If it were possible to regret anything in life, which is fortunately not the case, it would be the hours wasted in fruitful practices which might have been more profitably employed on sterile ones: for NEMO in tending his garden seeketh not to single out the flower that shall be NEMO after him.
 And we are not told that NEMO might have used other things than those which he actually does use; it seems possible that if he had not the acid or the knife, or the fire, or the oil, he might miss tending just that one flower which was to be NEMO after him!

 ### Chapter XI — THE CROWN

 THE CROWN OF THE MAGICIAN represents the Attainment of his Work.
 It is a band of pure gold, on the front of which stand three pentagrams, and on the back a hexagram.
 The central pentagram contains a diamond or a great opal; the other three symbols contain the Tau.
 Around this Crown is twined the golden Ureaus serpent, with erect head and expanded hood.
 Under the Crown is a crimson cap of maintenance, which falls to the shoulders.